 New couple at Mystique?

-We always show you around and answer all your questions whenever you want.
-We explain to you our clubhouse rules and put you at ease!!
-We (ourselfs and the staff) speak many languages; Dutch, English, German, French and Spanish.
+We (Our complete team) speak many languages all together; Dutch, English, German, French and Spanish.
 Just enjoy the evening with a drink and the atmosphere in the club with all the other couples.
 Sex is not an obligation, never, you decide what your night looks like.

 Swinger lifestyle rules?